-National teacher certification comprises a pre-assessment and two assessment stages.
-School leaders are involved at each stage of national teacher certification.
-Outlined below are steps the school leader can take to make sure that the applicant is supported at every stage.

-Pre-assessment

-Recognise expert teachers in your school and enocurage them to take part in certification.

-Be involved in a professional discussion with the applicant based on the Teacher Standards regarding their readiness for applying for certification.

-TIPS
+School leaders can play an important role in supporting teachers to apply for Highly Accomplished or Lead teacher certification.
+Outlined below are tips for school leaders on how they can support applicants throughout the process.

-Work with the applicant to reflect on their practice against the Descriptors of either the Highly Accomplished or Lead career stage.

-Consider the applicant's recent performance reviews and goals against the Teacher Standards.

-Negotiate opportunities for the applicant to address gaps in their practice.
+- Recognise expert teachers in your school and encourage them to take part in certification. - Be involved in a professional discussion with the applicant based on the Teacher Standards regarding their readiness for applying for certification. - Work with the applicant to reflect on their practice against the Descriptors of either the Highly Accomplished or Lead career stage. - Consider the applicant's recent performance reviews and goals against the Teacher Standards. - Negotiate opportunities for the applicant to address gaps in their practice. - Support the applicant to compile their collection of evidence.

-Stage 1

-Support the applicant to compile their portfolio of evidence.

-Provide a referee statement for the application.

-TIPS

-Work with the applicant to break down and explore any Descriptors that they might find challenging to demonstrate.
+• Work with the applicant to break down and explore any Standards or Descriptors that they might find challenging to demonstrate.

-Help to identify authentic artefacts to evidence their practice against the Teacher Standards.
+• Help to identify authentic artefacts to evidence their practice against the Teacher Standards.

-Provide the applicant with a formative feedback report aligned to the teacher standards from recent observations of classroom practice.
+• Provide the applicant with a formative feedback report aligned to the teacher standards from recent observations of classroom practice.

-Collaboratively review the applicant's portfolio so that you are well informed and able to provide validation of their practice as presented against the Teacher Standards.
+Collaboratively review the applicant's collection of evidence so that you are well informed and able to provide validation of their practice as presented against the Teacher Standards if required.